hikeventures/hikeventures.github.io/_posts/best/2014-03-06-best-windjackets.markdown

 ---
 Do you wear a fleece on your hike but still feel cold.
 Well, it's probably because your fleece jacket does not protect you against cold winds.
 A lightweight wind jacket is probably one of the most useful piece of clothes which you can take when going hiking, backpacking, climbing, cycling, running or plan any other backcountry trip.
 A wind jacket does not need much space so you can easily store it in your backpack.
 Just make sure that you buy a wind jacket with a hoodie.

 We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports][1]) and even so we are not able to test every product, we follow the market and compare the specifications of new products.
-Here comes our buying guide[^1].
+Here comes our buying guide.This blog post contains affiliate links.

 <hr>